StableUnit/EthIstanbulContracts/README.md

 - Mainnet works fast
 - Comfortable native bridge
 - It'll be nice if I can natively bridge matic from polygon to eth to polygonZK
+- Contract verification isn't supported by default by hardhat

+### Chiliz
+- Faucet: Not clear why we need to create a tweet, why not to do like in another faucets - x CHZ is free, if we only connect github/Alchemy/twitter => we get (n * x) CHZ
+- But it's good that there is a lot of mocked tokens available in testnet faucet
+- Deploy works fast
+- Contract verification isn't supported by default by hardhat

+### Arbitrum
+- Only tried on mainnet, but it works perfect and fast
+- It's very good that there is hardhat verification with Arbitrum mainnet and testnet

 # Lending Protocol Specification